hemeac/kiwiTechTree/README.md

 ## Luciole 1.5
 Reshuffled tech nodes and cost rebalancing (generally large increases in cost and entry cost to align with stock parts).
 Nerfed engine ISP to align more closely with stock, exception was aerospike engine which I decreased in vacuum, but significantly increased ISP in thick atmospheres to align with other aerospike engines; added B9PS engine upgrades.
 If Near Future Solar is installed, adds similar B9PS upgrade system.
 If Modular Launch Pads is installed, the launch pad is moved to General Launch Bases.

+## Making Alternate History 1.10.1
+Shuffled the tech nodes and cost rebalancing.
+Nerfed the descent stage as ISP too high for liquid fuel engine.
+Convert the engines to hydrolox/methalox if CryoEngines/CryoTanksMethalox installed (currently does not have methalox RealPlume support, not high priority).
+Colony modules have RTGs installed if decaying rtg patch installed with NFE.
+Added a MAH System Upgrade in-line with Mk3 Spaceplane Upgrade System.

 ## M.O.L.E.
 1.22.1
 I've taken a few selective pieces out for my personal playthrough and provided some configurations for them that are consistent with the features added in this mod, but note that it also strip out the WBI Experiment and Omniconverter functionality as I am not intending to use these systems in my playthrough.
 I'm providing this this as is and not really planning on providing support for this.
 But if you want some great looking Restock quality extensions to the Mk1 Cockpit, check out the updated Appaloosa textures in this mod, beautiful.